 This study, called the Women’s Health Initiative, was prompted by the U.S. National Institute of Health in 1991.
 It included three large clinical trials and one observational study with the purpose of addressing major health issues regarding mortality in post-menopausal women.
 The clinical trials addressed how hormones impacted cardiovascular disease, cancer, and osteoporosis.
 Over 160,000 women were enrolled for a period of over 15 years.
+After the study had been going on for some time, it became apparent that hormone replacement risks far outweighed the benefits and the study was halted.

 During the first years, the study focused on SYNTHETIC hormones which included Premarin, either alone or in combination with various progestogens, or PremPro, another synthetic estrogen, along with medroxyprogesterone acetate (Progestin).
 The estrogens were manufactured from several different estrogens found in the urine of pregnant mares.
 The progestogens that were produced were also synthetic, and while they seem similar to the natural progesterone produced by a woman’s body, the molecular structure is completely different.